MichaelHoltonPrice/rsos_mcp_intro/README.md

 why we have provided approach (2), so that the exact Docker image we created in February, 2023, can be used.

+These instructions assume use of the command line (e.g., Windows Powershell Mac terminal or Linux terminal) with Docker installed.
+The commands listed below should be copied and run in order at the command line.

 # Some notes on commits
 The actual commit of this repository used to create publication results was: